wsandst/theia-software-rasterizer/readme.md

-### Theia - A Software Rasterizer written in C++ using SDL2 and Eigen3
+## Theia - A Software Rasterizer written in C++ using SDL2 and Eigen3

-## Description:
-Theia is a Software Renderer written in C++.
+Theia is a Software Rasterizer written in C++.
 The aim of the project was to understand the underlying shader graphics pipeline performed by APIs such as OpenGL.

 ## Dependencies:
 Eigen3, for fast Matrix and Vector operations.